Florida Gators football: Auburn

 Auburn and Florida played annually from 1945 to 2002.
 In the overall series won-lost record, Auburn is Florida's most evenly matched SEC opponent.
 Beginning in the 1980s, one team was usually highly ranked coming into the game and it had conference- and national-title implications.
 The series has had several notable upsets.
-Auburn defeated previously-unbeaten Florida teams in 1993, 1994, 2001, 2006 and 2007, although the Gators won SEC championships in 1993, 1994 and 2006.
+Auburn defeated previously unbeaten Florida teams in 1993, 1994, 2001, 2006 and 2007, although the Gators won SEC championships in 1993, 1994 and 2006.

 The annual series ended in 2002, when the SEC adjusted its football schedules so each team played one permanent and two rotating opponents from the opposite SEC division every year (instead of one rotating and two permanent teams).
+Due to Auburn having a much longer history vs. Georgia ("Deep South's Oldest Rivalry"), the Tigers and Bulldogs kept each other as their permanent crossover foe.

 When Texas A&M and Missouri joined the conference in 2012, the schedule was changed again; each team played one permanent and one rotating opponent from the opposite division every year.
 LSU was designated as Florida's annual SEC Western Division opponent, and Florida and Auburn play two regular-season games every 12 years.
-Auburn leads the series 43–39–2 through the 2023 season.
+Auburn leads the series 43–40–2 through the 2026 season.